probablyanewt/dactyl_firmware/README.md

 `boop-rhs` - make a single button work on the rhs using i2c.
 `lhs` - complete scanning matrix on lhs.
 `matrix` - complete scanning of rhs.
-`main` - current version.
+`rhs-boop-2` - test using the PCF8575 as the rhs gpio extender `main` - current version.

+After experiencing a number of short issues on the rhs, I accidentally broke a pin of the MCP23018 when attempting to diagnose them.
+At that point, I elected to replace it with a different gpio expander, and instead opted for the PCF8575.

 If your goal is just to make a keyboard, just use QMK or ZMK.
 However, if you wish to learn C, or Zephyr and really get to grips with how a keyboard works, then I can thoroughly recommend a project like this.